 I have experience of dealing with governors through my job, but actually becoming a foundation governor brings an exciting change for me and the opportunity to be part of the wonderful Team at St Theresa's.
 I have experience of the SEN side of school life and truly understand how important each and every child is whatever their circumstances.
 I firmly believe that all children should be given the opportunity to achieve their full potential at school including those that are gifted or those that have other needs because of personal circumstances beyond their control.

-As a Governor, I will use my experience to support the School, its staff and pupils to maintain its "Outstanding" status.
+As a Governor, I will use my experience to support the School, its staff and pupils to maintain its amazing status.